 Yes, it is as simple as it sounds.
 Most of the Indian parents neglect Career Counselling thinking it is not necessary.
 While parents need to understand that their child needs solutions along with therapy.
 Shreya says “There it was, right there.
 When parents and students asked me about exams, entrances, colleges, emerging careers, I had bare minimum knowledge.
 This caused me to lose some really good clients.
 That’s when I realized the need to focus beyond just my psychological counselling skills.”.

 Shreya was a great Psychologist but she wanted to be a good Career Counsellor too.
 B.A.
 Psychology and M.A.
 Psychology definitely gave her insights into career counselling as a branch, but there was a need to learn more about it.
-Since she already had reasonable years of experience and solid qualification to back her professional life, she was looking forward to diplomas and certification online in Career Counselling.
+Since she already had reasonable years of experience and solid qualifications to back her professional life, she was looking forward to diplomas and training online programs in Career Counselling.

 Courses that will add value to your Psychology Degree